 Why Get Bodywork?

 Many people turn to regular massage and bodywork because of chronic pain.
-You may find that it takes a variety of bodywork methods and practitioners to create lasting change.
-One practitioner or method might take you to a certain point, and then it's time to try someone or something else.
-In many ways it's your own path of healing, and you have to direct it yourself.
+It might take a variety of bodywork methods and practitioners to create lasting change.
+One practitioner or method might take clients a certain point, and then it's time to try someone or something else.
+In many ways, it's each person's own path of healing, and he or she has to direct it individually.

 Many people find that it can take years, even a lifetime of regular care, to fully achieve and maintain the benefits of massage and bodywork.
 Getting one massage at a resort once or twice a year may be relaxing, but it is not going to undo chronic pain or keep your muscle tissue supple and responsive.